Close

 Application Fees & Payment Structure

-Standard Schengen visa fees are €90 (approximately $98 USD) for adults and €45 (approximately $49 USD) for children aged 6-12.
+Standard Schengen visa fees are €90 (approximately $98 USD) for adults and €45 (approximately $49 USD) for children aged 6 to 11 (under 12).
 Children younger than 6 are entirely exempt from payment.
 Long-stay national D visas cost €70 (approximately $76 USD).
 Work permit fees are €300 (approximately $327 USD), while the new mandatory pre-departure Skills Pass integration course costs €250 (approximately $273 USD).
-If applying through VFS Global centers, an additional service fee of approximately €30-40 applies.
+If applying through VFS Global centers, an additional service fee of approximately €30–40 applies.
 Payment methods include bank transfers, credit cards, and cash at designated centers.

 Application Locations & Contact Information

 Applications are submitted through VFS Global centers worldwide or directly at Maltese consulates.
 The main visa office operates at Identità (formerly Identity Malta Agency), Triq il-Wied, L-Imsida, MSD 9020, Malta.
 While preliminary paperwork can be completed online, you must submit your application in person at a consulate, embassy, or visa center by appointment.
-Malta is implementing a fully digital application portal with real-time tracking for 2026, which is expected to reduce processing times to 3-6 weeks for standard applications.
+Identità Malta is progressively digitising the visa application process; check the official Identità Malta website for the latest guidance on online submission options.

 Peak Season Impact & Expedited Options